-The District also partnered with the Riley Purgatory Bluff Creek Watershed District to host a Project WET (water education for teachers) training for teachers.
-The District has enrolled in Project WET since 2014.
+The District also partnered with the Riley Purgatory Bluff Creek Watershed District to host a Project WET training for teachers.
 This training provides teachers and non-formal educators with water themed activities to use in their classrooms and education centers.
-By partnering with nearby watershed, the District can extend our resources and reduce costs and staff time.

-Staff also presented information about District education programs at conferences, including the annual Minnesota Association of Watershed Districts conference held annually in December, the Water Resources Conference, and the 2019 Water Summit.
+Staff also presented information about District education programs at conferences, including the annual Minnesota Association of Watershed Districts conference, Water Resources Conference, and the 2019 Water Summit.